caszcc/caszcc/README.md

 # caszcc
-this profile is outdates so i'll get around to updating it later  >:D
+this profile is outdated so i'll get around to updating it later  >:D